HawkdotDev/creatorsPen/README.md

-# Creator's Pen
+# CreatorsPen

-Project Description: Creator's Pen is a tool that utilizes open-source LLMs, AI, and several APIs for analyzing your style and then writing optimized creative scripts or material for content such as YouTube videos and movies in your style.
+creatorsPen is a tool that utilizes open-source LLMs, AI, and several APIs for analyzing your style and then writing optimized creative scripts or material for content such as YouTube videos and movies in your style.

 ![Creator's Pen](link-to-screenshot-or-gif)

 ## Overview

-Creator's Pen is designed to streamline the creative process for content creators by generating high-quality, personalized content based on their unique style.
+creatorsPen is designed to streamline the creative process for content creators by generating high-quality, personalized content based on their unique style.
 By leveraging advanced AI technologies, the tool analyzes the user's writing style and preferences to produce tailored scripts or materials for various content formats.

 ## Features